brianhouse/ART212/README.md

 This course is built around four projects completed over the course of the semester in the digital media studio, which will be [critiqued by the class](resources/crit_guidelines.md).
 While there are technical and conceptual parameters for each project, you are expected to be experimental and to develop a personal artistic trajectory.
 A title and [3-sentence description](resources/description_guidelines.md) must be included with each project.
 Cumulatively, the projects account for 90% of your final grade, with the final project given double weight.
 As work is evaluated via in-class crit, no late work can be accepted.

 ### Survey presentations
-[Each student will give a 10-minute presentations on an artist working in digital media](https://docs.google.com/spreadsheets/d/1HHoVP1O-VfYFJsBo8tri8cBQmJLKuMkgraGmMaQAIxU/edit?usp=sharing).
-These presentations, which should be organized in slides, should give an overview of the context in which the artist is working and then precede to show one or two artworks in detail.
-You should comment thoughtfully on how the work relates to the themes discussed in class as well as to your own artistic practices.
-Students will choose artists on which present [from a list](resources/artists.md) or propose their own for instructor approval.
+Each student will give a 10-minute presentation on an artist working in digital media.
+These presentations, which must be organized in slides, should give an overview of the context in which the artist is working and then precede to show one or two artworks in detail.
+Students should comment thoughtfully on how the work relates to the themes discussed in class as well as to their own practices.
+The presentation should end with a couple of questions posed to the class for discussion that relate to the technique or themes of the artist's work.
+Students will [sign up to present](https://docs.google.com/spreadsheets/d/1HHoVP1O-VfYFJsBo8tri8cBQmJLKuMkgraGmMaQAIxU/edit?usp=sharing) on an artist chosen from [a list](resources/artists.md) on a first-come, first-served basis.
 These presentations make up 10% of your final grade.

 ### Reading
 Each week we will read critical texts that situate digital media in society and its impact on the material world.
 These will are provided through the links on this syllabus.
 Reading is due on the day where the text is listed; a reading response must be submitted before class on the provided Google Doc.
 This can be a question raised by the text, a critique of it, a link to related artistic work, or some other brief comment which can stimulate our discussion.

-### Attendance and participation
-You must attend and thoughtfully participate in every class.
-After the first absence, every absence will result in a reduction of your final grade by 2.5%.
-Being late twice will be treated as the equivalent of one absence. **Use of social media in class twice will also be treated as the equivalent of one absence.**

 ## Policies

 ### Values
 It is my intent to lead a course that serves students from diverse backgrounds and perspectives, and that our varied life experiences may be a common benefit.
-Content in this studio art course may at times challenge our aethestic and/or ethical values; free exchange of ideas and critique is encouraged and expected, but harassment and disrespect will not be tolerated.
+Content in this studio art course may at times challenge our aesthetic and/or ethical values; free exchange of ideas and critique is encouraged and expected, but harassment and disrespect will not be tolerated.
 During class discussion and critique we aim to be mindful and generous in our interactions and to make everyone feel heard.

 ### Dynamic Syllabus
-This is a new course, and as such is highly subject to change.
 The version of this syllabus posted online will be updated periodically and is the definitive version.
 It is your responsibility to consult it and stay up-to-date.

 ### Laptop Use
-Work for this course should be done on a personal laptop—recent hardware and MacOS is preferred.
+Work for this course should be done on a personal laptop—recent hardware and MacOS is preferred (Windows and Linux are also fine; Chromebooks will not work).
 If you do not have access to a laptop, email me and we will make arrangements for you to borrow a machine.

 ### Open Studio
 All students must complete their own work but are encouraged to help each other.
 To facilitate collective learning, students are encouraged to work in Fields 205.